ximenean/angular-styleguide/README.md

 ### Feature File Names
 ###### [Style [Y121](#style-y121)]

   - Use consistent names for all components following a pattern that describes the component's feature then (optionally) its type.
-My recommended pattern is `feature.type.js`.
+The recommended pattern is `feature-type.ts`.

     *Why?*: Provides a consistent way to quickly identify components.